-In Grades K-4 students will be placed in the best possible learning levels for educational experiences. successful Retention will be limited to those situations where, in the best interest of the child, a successful learning experience is reasonably assured.
-All available resources will be used determine the child's appropriate class achievement, placement, including standardized test teacher scores. observations and recommendations.
+In Grades K-4 students will be placed in the best possible learning levels for successful educational experiences.
+Retention will be limited to those situations where, in the best interest of the child, a successful learning experience is reasonably assured.
+All available resources will be used child's determine the appropriate placement, including class achievement, standardized teacher test scores. observations and recommendations.